-Applied Biological Anthropology and Human Genetics

-Full Marks: 100
+Applied Biological Anthropology and Human Genetics Full Marks: 100

-Unit I:

-Recent trends in Biological Anthropology and Human Genetics; Application of Biological Anthropology in the service of the Nation; Application of Human Genetics for the welfare of the society.
+Unit I: Recent trends in Biological Anthropology and Human Genetics; Application of Biological Anthropology, Human Genetics and Forensic Anthropology for the service of the Mankind.

-Unit II:

-The role of Genetics in Medicine, Hemoglobinopathy, Multifactorial Inheritance, Molecular genetics of human diseases.
-Application of Forensic Anthropology.
+Unit II: The role of Genetics in Medicine, Hemoglobinopathy, Multifactorial Inheritance, Molecular genetics of human diseases.

-Unit III:

-The Human Genome Project, Human Genome Diversity with reference to mt-DNA &Y chromosome and autosomes, Palaeo-genetics: Ancient DNA Anthropology, Social and Ethical issues on Human Genome study, Culture and Genomics: A critical perspective
+Unit III: Human Genome Diversity with reference to mt-DNA &Y chromosome and autosomes, Social and Ethical issues on Human Genome study, Culture and Genomics.

-Unit IV:

-Importance of Human Growth and Nutrition studies in Anthropology.
+Unit IV: Importance of Human Growth and Nutrition studies in Anthropology.
 Physiological anthropology with reference to human adaptation to Cold, Heat &High Altitude.
 Secular trends in human biological growth, impact of genetic and environmental factors on human growth; The role of Anthropometry in Occupational Health.

-Unit V:

-Nutritional anthropology: Estimation of various nutrition related problems with respect to various National and International references.
+Unit V: Nutritional anthropology: Estimation of various nutrition related problems with respect to various National and International references.